DhruvaKumar/CarND-Semantic-Segmentation/README.md

 Download the [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).
 Extract the dataset in the `data` folder.
 This will create the folder `data_road` with all the training and test images.

 ##### Pretrained VGG model
 `helper.py` downloads the pretrained frozen vgg model if it doesn't exist.
-Note that it's already convolutionalized, i.e, the fully connected layers have been replaced by 1x1 convolutions.
+Note that it's already convolutionalized, i.e, the fully connected layers have been replaced by convolutional layers.

 ##### Dependencies
 `conda env create -f environment.yml`